Our Sunday Worship

 What unites Anglicans more than anything else is their common worship.
 At All Saints, our Sunday worship is a gathering of broken people intent on ascribing worth to God: Father, Son, and Holy Spirit.
 Guided by our liturgy and common prayer, we journey together through the hearing of God's Word to the culminating act of the Eucharist (Communion) when Christ reveals himself to us in the breaking of bread.
 To learn more about liturgical worship, see "What Is Liturgy?" below.

 We gather at 9:00 and 10:45 am for worship followed by fellowship and refreshments at 10:30 am and 12:15 pm.
 Nursery is provided for infants and toddlers up to age three.
-For children ages four to eight years old, they are invited to the front before the sermon for a conversation with our Priest to Families, after which they are dismissed to go to Children's Church.
+For children ages three to ten years old, they are invited to the front before the sermon for a conversation with our Priest to Families, after which they are dismissed to go to Children's Church.
 The children then return to the service for Communion.

 New to Anglican Worship?